 - details of when we contact you and when you contact us;

-- information we receive when making a decision about you, which may include information about other credit that you have;
+- personal information we receive when making a decision about you, which may include information about other credit that you have;

-- When we are managing your account we may be given sensitive information, such as information about your health or medical information which we may hold and process to provide you with the services that you require.
+- When we are managing your account we may be provided with sensitive personal information such as information about your health or medical information which we may hold and process to provide you with the services that you require.

 Information we disclose to third parties and other organisations

-Operate your account and provide services
+- To operate your account and provide services to you

-Manage your account
+- To manage your account

 - any additional cardholder on your account.

-How we use your information
+How we use your personal information

-We will use your information to:
+- We will use your personal information to:

 - make, or assist in making, credit decisions about you, assess lending risks and to check the details that you have let us and others have;